capactio/capact/docs/proposal/20211207-delegated-storage.md

 - User won't be able to delete TypeInstance manually, but will run Rollback procedure instead.
 - A given TypeInstance which contain any `usedBy` reference, cannot be deleted unless all related TypeInstances are deleted.

-In that way, we prevent removal of any storage backend that is used.
+In other words, we will prevent removal of any storage backend that is used without any additional implementation from our side.

 ## GraphQL API